RieraULL/OPS-Benchmark/README.md

 ## Description

-This repository provides the software tool used for generating the families of benchmark instances employed in the experimental evaluation of the algorithm proposed in the aforementioned paper.
-It also contains the generated instances themselves, together with the visual representation of the obtained solutions and their corresponding objective values.
+This repository contains the generated instances themselves, together with the visual representation of the obtained solutions and their corresponding objective values.

 ### Repository Structure